-The calculation to support the 2020/21 budget is detailed at Appendix A. This is based on a framework that has been developed to identify areas of risk, an estimate of their financial value and an assessed level of that risk coming to fruition.
+The calculation to support the 2021/22 budget is detailed at Appendix A. This is based on a framework that has been developed to identify areas of risk, an estimate of their financial value and an assessed level of that risk coming to fruition.
 This process produces a value from which a risk assessed, minimum level of Unallocated Reserves can be determined.
-The calculation also allows for a further escalation of the current pressures on the Council's finances e.g. pressures in demand for social care, above and beyond those included within the portfolio cash limited budgets, and those included within Earmarked Reserves, e.g. the Earmarked Demand Reserve.
+The calculation also allows for a further escalation of the current pressures on the Council's finances e.g. from additional costs and income losses in respect of Covid-19, both in the short and medium term, pressures in demand for social care, above and beyond those included within the portfolio cash limited budgets, and those included within Earmarked Reserves, e.g. the Earmarked Demand Reserve.

-The sensitivity and risk analysis undertaken has identified that the minimum level of General Reserves required can remain at the current level of £4.0m as this is considered sufficient, to provide financial resilience in the event of unexpected spending pressures.
+The sensitivity and risk analysis undertaken has identified that the minimum level of General Reserves required should be increased from the current level of £4.0million to £6.0million, to provide financial resilience in the event of unexpected spending pressures, particularly in light of the unknown financial consequences of Covid-19.